sgr24/Shaharin-Pinball-Game/Tutorial 1.md

-# Dino Game Tutorial
+# Pinball Game Tutorial

 I used this code from https://www.youtube.com/watch?v=gAlJN8VGo94 & https://www.youtube.com/watch?v=HObTp3JM_Qw

-## 1. Create a new scene
+## 1. Making the paddle and getting it to work

-Start by creating a new scene called Dino, and delete and save the original.
+Start by clicking game object --> Create empty

 Please add the sprites you got from the net or created and put in the assets.